fbreseghello/Liver-Disease-Analysis-CNN/README.md

-This code implements a Convolutional Neural Network (CNN) model using TensorFlow to detect liver disease.
-The CNN architecture consists of several layers, including convolutional layers with activation functions, max pooling layers, and dense layers.
-The model is compiled with the Adam optimizer and the binary cross-entropy loss function.

-The code also includes sections for data preprocessing, where you can prepare your training and test data by resizing, normalizing, and applying other necessary transformations.
-The model is trained using the fit function with the specified number of epochs and validation data.
-After training, the model is evaluated on the test data to calculate the test accuracy.

-Finally, the trained model is saved as an HDF5 file for future use.
-This code serves as a starting point for building a liver disease detection system based on CNNs, allowing you to train and evaluate the model and save it for later inference on new data.
+The analysis aims to detect and classify liver diseases using medical images of patients.
+The project utilizes the architecture of convolutional neural networks, which is particularly effective in image analysis.

+Upon opening the file "liver-disease-analysis.ipynb," you will find a series of code cells and explanatory text.
+The notebook begins with the importation of necessary libraries, followed by data preparation.

+Next, the dataset is preprocessed and divided into training and testing sets.
+The project utilizes the Keras library, which is a high-level interface for building and training neural networks.

+The architecture of the convolutional neural network is defined and compiled.
+The model is trained using the training data and then evaluated using the testing data to assess its accuracy in detecting liver diseases.

+The project also includes visualizations of the results, such as accuracy and loss graphs during training, as well as a confusion matrix to evaluate the model's performance across different classes of liver diseases.

+In addition to the code, the notebook also contains detailed explanations of the analysis process, the logic behind each step, and the parameters used.

 Attention!